fragaria/karmen-docs/docs/printers.md

 ## Editing printer properties

-Once printer is registered with Karmen, you define its properties:
+Once a printer is registered with Karmen, you may define its properties:

 * **Loaded filament type**: Karmen will verify it matches the information in the print job that is about to start.